 We also invite art students and teachers from all regions to engage with us through our hands-on masterclasses and art talks delivered by our academics.

-Tours (for up to 20 students) can also be booked for the Shellshear Museum, Australia’s only museum dedicated to physical anthropology.
+For now, tours (for up to 20 students) can also be booked for the Shellshear Museum, Australia’s only museum dedicated to physical anthropology.
 The exhibits include skeletons of humans, primates and other species, offering a great chance to study human evolution and anatomy.

 The Faculty of Medicine and Health welcomes high school students from all regions to engage with us on campus through activities run by our team.